OpenClassrooms-Student-Center/learn-solid-php-code/README.md

 Warnings:
 ---------
-Verify the rights on the 'entrepot' directory.
+Verify the rights on the 'data' directory.